Custom Merger and Acquisition Business Plans

 Merging with or acquiring a company that serves the same markets can offer economies of scale in:

-Consider a manufacturing company that acquires a competitor with manufacturing plants that produce the same products and/or serve the same markets, the combined companies could reduce the number of plants while serving current and future demand.
-The production capacity of the combination must be larger than the two company’s original output.
-Underutilized capacity, more efficient equipment, and better processes are some reasons for this acquisition.
+Consider a manufacturing company that acquires a competitor with manufacturing plants that produce the same products and/or serve the same markets.
+The combined companies may reduce the number of plants while serving existing and future demand.
+The production capacity of the remaining plants must be larger than the two company’s original output.
+Underutilized capacity, more efficient equipment, and better processes are some reasons this could occur.

 Rationalizing administrative functions is often a basis for combining companies.
 Headquarter costs are targeted for reduction.